californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contesting a California Traffic Ticket

-Contest a ticket in Traffic Court only if you believe you have not committed a traffic violation and/or can prove you were wrongly issued a traffic ticket.
-While you do not have to hire an attorney for a Traffic Court case, having an attorney can help you understand the state’s traffic laws and save you time and money during the trial.
+You can contest a ticket in Traffic Court only if you believe you have not committed a traffic violation and/or can prove you were wrongly issued a ticket.
+While you do not have to hire an attorney for a Traffic Court case, having one can help you understand the state's traffic laws and save you time and money during the trial.

 To fight a traffic ticket, first appear in Traffic Court and plead not guilty to the court clerk or reserve a date to see the judge.
 Some counties also allow motorists to write the court to plead not guilty.
 You may also elect for trial by written declaration by providing the court with a written statement rather than appearing in person.
 You need to submit a request form before electing for trial by written declaration.
 One benefit of this option is that you can seek a new trial (now, in person) if you lose a trial by written declaration.